We Asked 3 Bisexual Men to Weigh In on Their Lack of Representation in Netflix Shows

-So to understand why the Netflix bisexual men are so few in number, we talked to three male, bisexual pop-culture fans about their thoughts and the cultural effect they think that low bi male visibility in TV has.
+To help understand why the number of bisexual men on TV is so few in number, we talked to three male, bisexual pop-culture fans about their thoughts and the cultural effect they think that low bi male visibility in TV has.
 Their thoughts on Netflix bisexual men go way beyond the small screen.

 Before we get into their analysis though, a quick note: Counting bisexual characters can be challenging, depending on whether you think one needs to self-identify as bi in order to qualify as such.
 As we’ve seen in real life, sometimes people who feel attracted to more than one gender don’t identify as bi — some may identify as exclusively gay or straight despite their behavior to the contrary.
 We bring this up not to reinforce a stigmatizing belief that bisexual people need to “prove” that they’re bi, but rather to forestall any criticisms that our count is off for that very reason.

 Here are three bi men’s comments on the lack of Netflix bisexual men:

 Tom of Dallas